emotion-js/emotion/.changeset/pink-olives-try.md

 '@emotion/sheet': patch
 ---

-Do not log failed rule insertions in the speedy mode for more vendor-prefixed pseudo-elements/classes like `::-moz-placeholder`.
+Do not log failed rule insertions in the speedy mode for even more vendor-prefixed pseudo-elements/classes like `:-moz-focus-inner`, `:-moz-focusring`, and `:-ms-clear`.